phovea/phovea.github.io/developers/pycharm.md

 - Check "Enable"
 - Confirm the Node interpreter
 - On the command line, `npm install -g typescript; npm install -g tslint`
-- Select the "Configuration file" radio button, and choose *tslint.json* from the top level of the caleydo_web_container repository
+- Select the "Configuration file" radio button, and choose *tslint.json* from the top level of the phovea_web_container repository
 - Apply the changes in the settings dialog

 ![TSLint Configuration screenshot](/assets/images/doc_screenshots/pycharm_settings_tslint.png)